 Following the walking path, I sometimes found myself walking right along the stream, while at other times it was out of view.
 Occasionally, the trail would take me over small bridges to the opposite side of the water.

 One of these bridges offered a view of Zicao Pond, a pool of water in which locals would rinse off handmade paper during the Qing dynasty.
 Under certain lighting conditions, the pond may appear as purple,

 I passed by the base of a relatively small pillar which was a fine example of cross bedding.
-The overlapping layers and varying patterns of sandstone are due to changes in the water flow as the sediment gradually formed into rock.
+The overlapping layers and varying patterns of the sandstone, according to the sign, were caused by changes in the water flow as the sediment gradually formed into rock.
 All this happened, of course, many millions of years ago.